HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 |Severity|Warning
 |Resolution|Verify that the system is in the correct power state, and then retry the operation.

-### iLO.2.8.InvalidPassphraseLength
+### iLO.2.13.InvalidPassphraseLength
-The passphrase must contain 8 to 49 characters.
+The passphrase length is not valid.

 | | |
 |:---|:---|
-|Message Format|"%1 must contain 8 to 49 characters."
+|Message Format|"%1 must contain from %2 to %3 characters."
 |Severity|Warning
 |Resolution|Correct the passphrase, and then retry the operation.

-### iLO.2.8.InvalidPasswordComplexity
+### iLO.2.13.InvalidPasswordComplexity
 The password failed the complexity enforcement.

 | | |